Provincial Finance and Accounts Service: Career progression

 After completing their training, a PFAS officer generally serves as treasury officer at district treasury in the collectorate.
 After that, they get promoted to the rank of senior treasury officer (STO), and later, chief treasury officer (CTO).
 Most districts only have one senior treasury officer except those districts which are also divisional headquarters have chief treasury officer heading the district treasury.

-After few years of service, they are promoted as Joint Director and thereafter as Additional Director (finance, treasury and pensions) at every divisional level.
+After few years of service, they are promoted as Joint Director and thereafter as Additional Director (treasury and pensions) at every divisional level.
+A post of Additional Commissioner (finance) also exists at divisional level under Board of Revenue which is held by PFAS officers.

 In the finance department in state secretariat, PFAS officers serve as special secretaries, joint secretaries and also in some instances as deputy secretaries.
 The also serve as Finance Officers, directors, additional directors and joint directors in any directorate attached to state finance department such as Directorate of Treasuries, Directorate of Finance, Directorate of Pensions, Directorate of Internal Account Examination and Institute of Financial Management, Training & Research in Lucknow which is staff college for PFAS officers.